 Based off of that figure, and the fact that Glassdoor hires have a 30 percent higher retention rate, Dr. Chamberlain created a free calculator that estimates the cost savings an employer could see over a four-year period by hiring on Glassdoor.
 All you have to do is enter your number of open jobs, average employee salary and average cost per hire (for recruiting, hiring and onboarding new candidates as a percentage of the typical employee's salary).
 For example, a company with 50 open positions, an average employee salary of $75,000 and an average cost-per-hire of 21.4 percent of an employee's salary - the national average - could see cost savings of up to $136,425 by hiring informed Glassdoor candidates who stick around longer.

-Beyond the savings you can see from retention, you can also try posting your jobs on Glassdoor for free over a seven-day trial.
-Even afterwards, Glassdoor offers job advertising at competitive rates and allows you to adjust your advertising budget according to your recruiting needs, so you can spend less when you’re hiring less.
+Beyond the savings you can see from retention, you can also try posting your jobs on Glassdoor.
+Even afterwards, Glassdoor offers job advertising at competitive rates and allows you to adjust your advertising budget according to your recruiting needs, so you can spend less when you're hiring less.

 With all of these benefits and more, Glassdoor is the perfect solution for small businesses hoping to quickly and efficiently hire the right candidates at the right cost.
 So don't wait - post your jobs to Glassdoor today!